freegazaorg/freegazaorg.github.io/README.md

 After editing it is going to take 5/10 minutes to go live on the website

+## How to add images

+The system is a little buggy for images, it should work on Chrome.

+* Open the post you want to add an image to
+* First save any other change you made to the text with the diskette icon
+* Now drag and drop the image into the page (images should be below 500KB)
+* Now the page freezes, but it should be uploading it
+* Wait 5 seconds for the upload to complete, then click RELOAD (F5), even if a warning pops up, go ahead
+* You should find that this was added to the page: `[](/images/yourimage.jpg)`
+* Save the post again with the diskette button

 ## How to edit website static pages

 A "static page" is any page on the website that is not a news item or a post,